alexandrainst/alexandra-ml-template/{{cookiecutter.project_name}}/README.md

 ## Features

+### Docker Setup

+A Dockerfile is included in the new repositories, which by default runs `src/scripts/your_script.py`.
+You can build the Docker image and run the Docker container by running `make docker`.

 ### Automatic Documentation

 Run `make docs` to create the documentation in the `docs` folder, which is based on